ignite/cli/docs/guide/loan.md

 )
 ```

-These are all changes necessary to the `liquidate-loan` message.
+These changes are required for the `liquidate-loan` message.

 You can test the liquidation message now.
+Start your chain and reset the state of the app:

 ```bash
 starport chain serve -r
 ```

-Set the deadline for the loan request to 1 block.
+Set the deadline for the loan request to 1 block:

 ```bash
 loand tx loan request-loan 100token 2token 200token 1 --from bob -y
 ```

-Query your loan request
+Query your loan request:

 ```bash
 loand query loan list-loan
 ```

-Approve the loan
+Approve the loan:

 ```bash
 loand tx loan approve-loan 0 --from alice -y
 ```

-You can query for alices balances to see the loan in effect.
+You can query for alice's balances to see the loan in effect.

 Take the lender address from above, this is alice address.

 ```bash
 loand query bank balances <alice_address>
 ```

-Now repay the loan
+Now, repay the loan:

 ```bash
 loand tx loan liquidate-loan 0 --from alice -y
 ```

-The loan should now be status `liquidated`
+Query the loan:

 ```bash
 loand query loan list-loan
 ```
+The loan status is now `liquidated`:

 ```bash
 Loan: